 Safety corridors remain established for a three-year period, or until the Transportation Programs Division Director determines, based on crash/fatality data, that designation as a Safety Corridor is no longer necessary.
-Six safety corridors will be reviewed in 2008.
-Following the review, potential expansion of the program will be determined.
+Data from six safety corridors that have been in place at least three years is being reviewed to determine whether to keep these corridors in their present location, or to move them to another high-risk area.

-Current data show that in the 12 safety corridor areas, there has been a 39% reduction in crash fatalities between 2005 and 2007.
+Current data show that in the 12 safety corridor areas, there has been a 14% reduction in crash fatalities between 2005 and 2008.

-Safety Corridors in NM as of 2008
+Safety Corridors in NM as of 2009

-The corridor by Lordsburg has two labels to designate east and west routes.
+The corridor by Lordsburg (southwest part of NM) has two labels to designate east and west routes.
 All other corridors have only one label.